There Is Only One Way To Watch

 Advertisement

-But let's dive back into the show: Dark follows the strange disappearance of a boy named Erik in a town called Winden.
+But let's dive back into the show: Dark follows the strange disappearance of a boy called Winden.
 It's dreary, foggy, and the characters seem weighed down; they hardly ever smile.
 The music is written by spooky ambient noise musician Ben Frost, one of my personal faves, and really fills the show with trepidation.

 The subtitles really help when you watch the scene at the Waldhotel Winden.
 Regina Tiedemann's anger with her bank really comes through as she screams in German over the phone, and with subtitles it gives you a much clearer understanding about her financial situation.
 "I'm quite aware of what you said," she says in the English dub, while the subtitled English translation reads "I have not miscalculated," which infers that she's talking more about money.
 It's a subtle change, but it really does help you get a better scope of where her anger is coming from.